Plugins

 By default, the plugin generates five insights per session:

-Toggle Expert Mode on to customize which insights are generated or how they are produced.
+Toggle **Expert Mode** on to customize which insights are generated or how they are produced.
+You can define your own insight categories beyond the defaults, such as live escalation detection or any business-specific metric that matters to your team.
 The prompt must instruct the LLM to return a JSON object with a separate field for each insight.
 For example:

 The advanced LLM configuration includes: